jhauberg/termlike/README.md

 **OpenGL**

 Termlike uses OpenGL to perform all rendering.
 This has both upsides and downsides.
-It is great because it really is the only truly cross-platform graphics API available, but also not so great because the quality of driver implementation varies significantly from system to system (and is actually [deprecated on macOS](https://developer.apple.com/macos/whats-new/#deprecationofopenglandopencl)).
+It is great because it really is the only truly widespread cross-platform graphics API available, but also not so great because the quality of driver implementation varies significantly from system to system (and is actually [deprecated on macOS](https://developer.apple.com/macos/whats-new/#deprecationofopenglandopencl)).

 **Sprite batching**